The Best Sleep Apps – Sleep Meditation & Sleep Stories

 Personally, for years I’ve been a huge fan of Stephen Fry’s Blue Gold sleep story on the Calm app.
 It’s literally never failed until lockdown 3.0, when even Stephen’s dulcet tones aren’t cutting it and I remain wide-eyed, staring at the ceiling wondering if I’ll ever lie on a sun lounger again.

-So, I thought I’d cast my net and try some other apps, offering whale sounds, rain music and meditation.
+So, I thought I’d cast my net and try some other sleep apps, offering whale sounds, rain music and meditation.
 The results are in…here are my top three:

-Simple but effective, this app offers a range of different sound backdrops, including water, fire, a train on tracks and even the buzz of a coffee shop.
+Simple but effective, this sleep app offers a range of different sound backdrops, including water, fire, a train on tracks and even the buzz of a coffee shop.
 You can actually layer the sounds too and save your winning combos as well as set a timer.
 I’m actually finding it really effective whilst WFH to set a timer for a specific task.
 The noise helps me concentrate and the timer stops me from scrolling on my phone.
 Win, win.

 To get to sleep specifically, I found not having to listen to words quite effective, especially when the reason I couldn’t sleep was because I had too much on my mind.
 The background buzz helped silence my mind and it felt like I was able to get to sleep within 15-20 minutes.